AxeWP/wp-graphql-gravity-forms/docs/deleting-entries.md

 ## Delete a Draft Entry

-Similarly, you can use `deleteGravityFormsDraftEntry` to delete a draft entry.
+Similarly, you can use `deleteGravityFormsDraftEntry` to delete a [Gravity Forms draft entry](https://docs.gravityforms.com/database-storage-structure-reference/#wp-gf-draft-submissions).
 The `resumeToken` of the deleted draft entry will be in the response.

 ### Example Mutation